tmr232/Sark/CONTRIBUTING.rst

 - When submitting a fix to a bug, describe the bug being fixed.
 Include both the bug and the desired results.
 Creating an issue for the bug is good practice.
 - When reporting bugs, make sure you mention your OS and IDA version.
+- Sark has tests (though the coverage is bad...).
+When adding features, it is advisable to add matching tests.

 If you can't adhere to the guidelines, **submit your pull requests anyway**.
 Maybe someone else can improve on it.